arista-netdevops-community/avd-cookiecutter/README.md

 - Run the script. `.create-avd-repository.py` will create an inventory in the current repository. `.create-avd-repository.py -o ~` will create a dedicated repository in your home directory (assuming you are on Linux or MacOS).
 It's possible to specify any other directory as the destination.
 - Open AVD inventory in VSCode.
 If Docker is installed on your machine, VSCode will build a devcontainer and you are ready to go.
 - It is recommended to `git init` the AVD inventory.

+## Caveats

+- Windows machines have path length limit.
+To avoid breaking git cone for AVD cookiecutter, cookiecutter directory names were shortened.